Hylian/hylian.github.io/index.md

 I'm an ECE and CS student at Carnegie Mellon University.

-This site logs various thoughts I have and the projects I am working on.
+This site logs my various thoughts and projects.